Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-91-the-rising-flood.md

 Her prayers had been answered, but millions of other people’s hadn’t.
 And feeling glad for that just felt selfish.

 Her savior seemed to notice, and pulled her a bit closer.
-“Don’ worry ‘bout it.
+"Don’ worry ‘bout it.
 We’re doin’ all we can as fast as we can.
-All of us.”
+All of us."

 Letty tore her gaze away from the crowd and looked up at Christian.
 He was sitting on the floor in the central aisle rather than one of the bench seats, and he was still taller than her, still looked as fearsome as ever but…well, she’d got to know him over the last few days; he and the other two giants hadn’t left Sacred Heart since their arrival, and had been actively patrolling the area, too.
 Fully armed.
 But every night he was there in the kid’s room, just…sitting there, being a reassuring presence.
 There was enough room in him for a gooey, squishy soft center bigger than most.